Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Safety Radius for -Ultrametrics

 \subsection{$M$-Ultrametrics}

-Our goal in this section is to generalize the safety radius to $M$-ultrametric reconstruction methods. $M$-ultrametrics are a generalization of ultrametrics via matroids introduced by \cite{ardila2005subdominant}.
-An \emph{$M$-ultrametric reconstruction method} is a function that takes as input a dissimilarity matrix and outputs an $M$-ultrametric.
-The reconstruction method we study is a nearest point map under the tropical symmetric metric to the Bergman fan of $M$.
+Our goal in this section is to generalize the notion of safety radius to $M$-ultrametric reconstruction methods.
+An \emph{$M$-ultrametric reconstruction method} is a function that takes as input a point in $\TPT{q}$ and outputs an $M$-ultrametric.
+The reconstruction method we study is a nearest point map under the tropical symmetric metric to the space of $M$-ultrametrics.
 We begin with the relevant background on matroids and tropical geometry.
 We assume that the reader has some familiarity with these topics; for further details, we refer the reader to \citep{ETC}.

+$M$-ultrametrics are a generalization of ultrametrics to arbitrary matroids as introduced by \cite{ardila2005subdominant}.
+We refer to the set of all $M$-ultrametrics for the matroid $M$ as the {\em space of $M$-ultrametrics}.

-\begin{definition}[Bergman fan {\cite{feichtner2004matroid}}] Let $M$ be a connected matroid on ground set $[q]$.
-The \emph{Bergman fan of $M$}, denoted $\berg(M)$, is the set of all $w \in \R^q$ such that for every circuit $C$, $\argmax_{e \in C} w_e$ has cardinality at least two.
-A vector $w \in \berg(M)$ is called an \emph{$M$-ultrametric}. \end{definition}
+\begin{definition} Let $M$ be a matroid on ground set $[q]$.
+The \emph{space of $M$-ultrametrics}, denoted $\uspace_M$, is the set of all $w \in \R^q$ such that for every circuit $C$, $\argmax_{e \in C} w_e$ has cardinality at least two. \end{definition}

-Throughout the paper, we will assume that $M$ is a loopless, connected matroid on ground set $[q]$.
+\rot{The space of $M$-ultrametrics can be endowed with the structure of a polyhedral fan, the coarsest such fan structure being the Bergman fan.
+Since $\uspace_M$ is the underlying set of the Bergman fan $\berg(M)$, we sometimes refer to the set $\uspace_M$ as a Bergman fan.} The fan structure we consider on $\mathcal{U}_M$ is the nested set fan on connected flats as described in \citep{bernstein2020infinity}; see also \citep{feichtner2005matroid}.
+We denote this fan structure by $\nested(M)$. \rot{Through the rest of this paper, we make the usual assumption that $M$ is connected for notational ease.}